-+ Nature.
++ NATURE.
 Hello all the gorgeous mountains and lakes, forests and rivers and jaw-dropping views!
 We are constantly fascinated by Switzerland’s landscape.
-I’ve heard people describing this country as ‘annoyingly beautiful’ and I have to agree, it often looks like straight out of fairy tale.
+I’ve heard people describing this country as ‘annoyingly beautiful’ and I have to agree, it often looks like something straight out of a fairy tale.

 Over 60% of Switzerland is mountainous, 25% forest and 6% lakes and glaciers.
 The mountains make you feel small in a healthy way, and the clear waters are calling your name.
 Did you know, that the highest mountain in Switzerland (and the second-highest mountain of the Alps) is Monte Rosa whose peak Dufourspitze is 4,634 m high?
 Probably the most known Swiss mountain standing right next to it, Matterhorn (the one on the Toblerone package) is not much shorter: 4,478 m.

 Many people in Switzerland also seem to value nature and spend a lot of time outdoors.
 The natural materials are used and appreciated, for example the playground structures are often made of wood and to fit to the landscape.

 + VIEWS.
 It’s not a coincidence that people seek beautiful scenery.
 The aesthetics of the environment plays an important role in well-being.
 Because of the surrounding nature and altitudes, Switzerland is packed with wonderful vistas.
 Located in the hills, many homes also come with a view.

 + COUNTLESS PLACES TO VISIT.
 There are multiple beautiful towns, historical places, mountains, lakes and routes to explore and you can reach many of them fairly quickly.

 + TRAINS.
 Switzerland has been ranked first among European rail systems for its intensity of use, safety and quality of service.
 The clean and timely trains have wonderful window views too!